CHEEMS-1206/ReactApps/Components/ReadMe.md

 > DualWindowPane - this components lets the user to display 2 products in a single screen, on hover one of the pane expands.

 > LoginForm - Login page component.

+> LeftAlignedNavBar - a navbar that is aligned to theleft side of the page.